lana-20/selenium-webdriver-rest-api/README.md

 I try to do the API level testing as much as possible, in order to minimize coverage for UI testing.

 ## REST API Testing:
-REST API testing is nrasonably manageable, compared to Selenium WebDriver UI testing.
+REST API testing is reasonably manageable, compared to Selenium WebDriver UI testing.
 Most of the APIs are one of GET / POST / PUT / PATCH / DELETE requests.

 - GET - get data/info from the backend to show in the UI
 - POST - add new info into the backend, crate a new record